vincent-tr/mylife-apps/packages/mylife-gallery/README.md

 # TODO:
  - document:
-   - ajouter/supprimer album
+   - ajouter/supprimer album (comme labels gmail)
-   - ajouter/supprimer persone
+   - ajouter/supprimer personne
  - suggestions:
    - suggest to not do anything while we are syncing (last integration date < 10 mins)
    - propose to create album of a root folder if none of the documents inside are in an album